h2oai/wave/website/docs/tutorial-counter.md

 | Access card named `foo` | `card = page['foo']` | `card = q.page['foo']` |
 | Save page | `page.save()` | `await q.page.save()` |

-In a Q app, we always access the page using the *event context* `q`.
-The event context carries useful information about the active UI event, including who issued the event, what information was entered, which buttons were clicked, and so on; and `q.page` always refers to the page located at the route you passed to `listen()` (in this case, `/counter`).
+In a Q app, we always access the page using the *runtime context* `q`.
+The runtime context carries useful information about the active UI event, including who issued the event, what information was entered, which buttons were clicked, and so on; and `q.page` always refers to the page located at the route you passed to `listen()` (in this case, `/counter`).

 Restart your app (`^C` and run it again):